cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 The prediction of the $C_12$ constant is the most challenging one for the present pipeline, as shown in @fig:cxx_predictions.
 There is lots of points of data distant from the line $y = x$.
 This might be because $C_12$ has information about both shear and bulk stresses.
 Also, $C_12$ is carrying the error of two predictions: $K$ and $a$.

-On the other hand $C_44$ is the easiest constant for the present pipeline to predict.
+On the other, hand $C_44$ is the easiest constant for the present pipeline to predict.
 This might be because it only carries the prediction error of $mu$, and also, is has only information about shear stresses, which are typically lower than bulk stresses.
 We can observe in @fig:cxx_predictions that almost all the point are over the line $y = x$, which means an almost perfect prediction of this constant.

-Finally is worth to mention that the codes made to generate the data, visualize data, train the models and evaluate the models make extensive use of the following Python libraries:
+In closing, it is worth mentioning that the code made to generate the data, visualize it, train and evaluate the models make extensive use of the following Python libraries:
 - numpy #cite(<numpy>)
 - pandas #cite(<pandas>)
 - matplotlib #cite(<matplotlib>)